ovh/docs/pages/platform/databases/mysql_01_capabilities/guide.en-gb.md

 #### Maximum simultaneous connections

-Number of simultaneous connections in Public Cloud Databases for MySQL depends on the available total memory on the node.
+The number of simultaneous connections in Public Cloud Databases for MySQL depends on the available total memory on the node.
 We allow 75 connections per each GB of usable memory.
 Usable memory is the total memory on the node minus operating system and management overhead, which is currently estimated at 350 MiB.
 The usable memory is rounded to nearest gigabyte.

 So for example on a server with 7 GB memory, you will get 7 * 75 = 525 connections and with 15 GB memory you will get 14 * 75 = 1050 connections.